 - Never dry sheepskin boots under a direct heat source or in the clothes dryer.
 Slow, gentle drying is best.

-- Never store damp boots.
+Never store damp boots.
 Even if the weather is dry, allow the boots to air dry at least 24 hours after wearing to allow foot and body moisture to evaporate before storing them away.
 Use boot trees, rolled up white towels or white tissue paper to stuff boots to help them hold their shape when not wearing.